fastify/fastify/docs/TypeScript.md

 🎉 You now have a working Typescript Fastify server!
 This example demonstrates the simplicity of the version 3.x type system.
 By default, the type system assumes you are using an `http` server.
 The later examples will demonstrate how to create more complex servers such as `https` and `http2`, how to specify route schemas, and more!

 ### Using Generics

+The type system heavily relies on generic properties to provide the most accurate development experience.
+While some may find the overhead a bit cumbersome, the tradeoff is worth it!
+This example will dive into implementing generic types for route schemas.

 ### Hooks & Middleware